MoldyTomato/Russian_Roulette/README.md

 ## Disclaimer

 This module is more a proof of concept than anything else.
 It can break if pushed and could potentially cause damage and harm.
 Use at your own risk!
+Regarding the code: Readability, speed and size could be improved.
+But: finish fast :) may revisit this later

 ## Changelog